Get up to $590

 Interior and Northern BC homeowners

-can get even more BC rebates for increasing attic
+can get even more LiveSmart BC rebate grants

 increase from a starting point

-of up to R12, to achieve total minimum insulation value of
+of R-12 or less, to achieve total minimum insulation

 increase from a starting point

-of up to R12, to achieve total minimum insulation value
+of R-13 - R25, to achieve total minimum insulation

 increase from a starting point